redcanaryco/atomic-red-team/README.md

   for more information about contributing directly to this repository.
 - Check the [license](LICENSE.txt) for information regarding the distribution and modification of Atomic Red Team.
-- Contribute to linux atomics quickly from Github Codespaces.
+- Contribute to linux atomics quickly from GitHub Codespaces.
 For more details, click [here](https://github.com/redcanaryco/atomic-red-team/wiki/Github-Codespaces)

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/redcanaryco/atomic-red-team)